greenham/ALttP-Leaderboard-Rules/Main Board/Variables/Misc/Mirror Shield.md

----

-## NO MAJOR GLITCHES RULESET

-All major glitches are banned.

----

-## CATEGORY RULES
+## Mirror Shield NMG

+**This category follows the [NMG Ruleset](https://www.speedrun.com/alttp?h=No_Major_Glitches-Any&rules=category&x=wk6jz5rd-2lg2368p.013xwzr1)**

 1. Timing starts on file select and ends upon collecting the Mirror Shield.

-2. Saving and quitting (S&Q) and intentionally dying to emulate a S&Q are banned.
+2. Save & Quit, including intentionally dying on the overworld to emulate a Save & Quit, is banned.